 Even to this day, this is my favorite part of all.
 If the first two approaches to persuasion did not convince us to buy, the merchant always had an ace up his sleeve.
 The question I was always looking forward to was, “Do you want to try one?”
 Sampling is a very common and effective way of persuading people in food markets.
 I would argue that it touches upon both authority and reciprocity.
 It establishes authority as it proves to customers that the merchants are confident enough to let you try them to see for yourself the quality and taste.
 Reciprocity is effective in this instance because you cannot only perceive the melon sample as a gift, but you would feel embarrassed to refuse the melon after eating a piece of it.

 - Consistency – ask the right question before the sale.

-The end of a sampling ritual always had a trick question that took me long to uncover its purpose as it seems quite trivial.
+The end of a sampling ritual always had a trick question that took me long to uncover its purpose, as it seems pretty trivial.
 The merchant would ask, “Do you like it?” after we tasted the melon.
 This question is “checkmate.”
 Once we said “yes,” there was no going back.
 To show consistency and what we perceived as common sense, there was no pertinent reasoning not to buy the watermelon in the end.

 If you ever consider paying hundreds or thousands of dollars to learn about persuasion or sales, my suggestion would be to first stop by the farmer’s market or a bazaar.
 Looking back at my childhood, I see that my passion for the field stems from my grandparents’ trips to the farmer’s markets.
 So when did you fall in love with marketing?